 Beethoven’s Opus 18 #6 and Ravel’s Quartet.

 Hayden Quartet Opus 2 (the Quinten), the Borodin … Read More

-We couldn’t have been more pleased when the restoration of the Conservatory won Project of the Year Award 2009 for Historic Restorations (under $5 million).
-The award was granted to the San Francisco Department of Public Works by the Northern California chapter of the American Public Works Association covering 11 counties.
+What a long haul and transformation from a neglected, graffiti-tagged shell of a Conservatory to an award-winning jewel.
+We couldn’t have been more pleased when the Conservatory won Project of the Year Award 2009 for Historic Restorations (under $5 million).
+The award was granted to the SF Department of Public Works by the Northern California chapter of the American Public Works Association covering 11 counties.
 And that’s not all: the Conservatory and Friends group were subsequently awarded one of … Read More

 So many couples have booked the Conservatory for their wedding, and found it to be “intimate,” “perfect, and ” full of “unique charm” and “loads of sunlight.”‘ “[A]n amazing spot” and “hidden treasure,” it “fit our 65 guests perfectly.”
 Rental Information.